thosakwe/tiny-sandbox/README.md

 # tiny-sandbox
 User-friendly process isolation/sandboxing for Linux.

-*Note:* This is intended for one-off command-line applications, and is untested with desktop apps.
+*Note:* This is intended for one-off command-line applications, and is currently untested with desktop apps.

 ## About
 `tiny-sandbox` is a tool that manages unprivileged users on a Linux system.